Ensembling methods for countrywide short term forecasting of gas demand: Predictive models

-Different penalties result in specific shrinking patterns: in ridge regression, parameters are all shrunk towards zero, while in the lasso the least relevant ones are set equal to zero, and in the elastic net an intermediate effect is achieved.
+but use different penalties that result in specific shrinking patterns.
+In ridge regression, the quadratic penalty shrinks parameters toward the origin.
+In the LASSO the penalty on the sum of absolute values has the effect of zeroing the least relevant parameters, thus enforcing some degree of sparsity.
+In the elastic net an intermediate effect is achieved.